-The Danish mortgage credit institutions offer three main types of mortgage loans with credit facilities up to 30 years; fixed-rate loans, adjustable-rate loans and floating-rate loans (with or without interest-rate caps), and almost all loans may be combined with interest-only periods for up to ten years, subject to individual credit approval.
+The Danish mortgage credit institutions offer three main types of mortgage loans with credit facilities up to 30 years; fixed-rate loans, adjustable-rate loans and floating-rate loans (with or without interest-rate caps), and almost all loans may be combined with interest-only periods, subject to individual credit approval.
+For loans provided for residential rental properties, the interest-only period must not accede 10 years, unless the loan is funded by the issuance and sale of covered bonds and the loan is limited to a 75 % loan-to-value.
+The interest-only period is then unlimited.
 Whereas adjustable-rate and floating-rate loans provide a lower interest rate, fixed-rate loans provide for equity-value protection in a market with increasing interest rates, as the market value of the fixed-rate loans will decrease when interest rates increase, and this makes it possible to repay the loan at a lower amount.